SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 Message contains:

-* seconds, *4 octets*, integer
+* degrees, *4 octets*, unsigned integer

-second is 1/60 of minute, and minute is, in turn, 1/60 of degree.
-The parameter specifies how much agent should turn in clockwise direction relatively to "north", i.e. the top of the map.
-Negative value means turning in counterclockwise direction.
+The parameter specifies how much agent should turn in clockwise direction relatively to its current orientation.

 ## `change size` message